The Best Breweries, Brew Pubs and Craft Beer Bars in Toronto (Updated 2025)

 aviary_1426363300781

-We recommend heading their for a Blue Jays game to feel what the energy of the place can be like.
+We recommend heading there for a Blue Jays game to feel what the energy of the place can be like.

 Godspeed Brewery

-Started by Bim Lafontaine, former head brewer of Dieu Du Ciel in Montreal, Godspeed is a place you’ll find well balanced brews and Japanese minimalist style.
-Their food is “humble” as he describes it and mostly a Japanese take on standard pub food.
-Everything is served with chopsticks though!
+Started by Bim Lafontaine, former head brewer of Dieu Du Ciel in Montreal, Godspeed is a place you’ll find well-balanced brews and Japanese minimalist style.
+Their food is now run by WVRST, so expect a great selection of sausages.

 Black Lab Brewing